refinedev/refine/documentation/blog/2023-02-16-refine-pixels-3.md

 For the above `canvases` resource, the `name` property denotes the name of the resource.
 Behind the scenes, **refine** auto-magically adds RESTful routes for the actions defined on a resource `name` to the `routerProvider` object - i.e. for us here along the `/canvases` path.

-We'll ignore the `options` object for now, but `list` and `show` properties represent the CRUD actions we want.
+`list` and `show` properties represent the CRUD actions we want.
 And their values are the components we want to render when we navigate to their respective RESTful routes, such as `/canvases` and `/canvases/show/a-canvas-slug`.
-Once again, **refine** generates these routes, places them into the `routerProvider` object.
-It then matches them to their corresponding components when these routes are visited.

 We will use a modal form for the `create` action, so we don't need `/canvases/create` route.
 Therefore, we won't assign `create` property for `canvases` resource.

 ### Adding `resources` to `<Refine />`